 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This dark fantasy is a paperback edition that was published by St. Martin Paperbacks on June 2, 2009 and has 326 pages.
+dark fantasy that was published by St. Martin Paperbacks on June 2, 2009 and has 326 pages.

 Explore it on Goodreads or Amazon.